-Municipal customers and other intervenors also appealed the PUCT true-up and related orders seeking to further reduce TCC's true-up recoveries.
+Municipal customers and other intervenors also appealed the PUCT true-up orders seeking to further reduce TCC's true-up recoveries.

-In March 2007, the Texas District Court judge hearing the appeal of the true-up order affirmed the PUCT's April 2006 final true-up order for TCC with two significant exceptions.
+In March 2007, the Texas District Court judge hearing the appeals of the true-up order affirmed the PUCT's April 2006 final true-up order for TCC with two significant exceptions.
 The judge determined that the PUCT erred by applying an invalid rule to determine the carrying cost rate for the true-up of stranded costs and remanded this matter to the PUCT for further consideration.
 The District Court judge also determined that the PUCT improperly reduced TCC's net stranded plant costs for commercial unreasonableness.

 TCC, the PUCT and intervenors appealed the District Court decision to the Texas Court of Appeals.
 In May 2008, the Texas Court of Appeals affirmed the District Court decision in all but one major respect.
-It reversed the District Court's decision finding that the PUCT erred by applying an invalid rule to determine the carrying cost rate.
+It reversed the District Court's unfavorable decision finding that the PUCT erred by applying an invalid rule to determine the carrying cost rate.
+The favorable commercial unreasonableness decision was not reversed.
 The Texas Court of Appeals denied intervenors' motion for rehearing.
-Management expects intervenors to appeal the decision to the Texas Supreme Court.
-If upheld on appeal, this ruling could have a favorable effect on TCC's results of operations and cash flows.
+In May 2008, TCC, the PUCT and intervenors filed petitions for review with the Texas Supreme Court.

 Management cannot predict the outcome of these court proceedings and PUCT remand decisions.
-If TCC ultimately succeeds in its appeals, it could have a favorable effect on future results of operations, cash flows and financial condition.
-If municipal customers and other intervenors succeed in their appeals, or if TCC has a tax normalization violation, it could have a substantial adverse effect on future results of operations, cash flows and financial condition.
+If TCC ultimately succeeds in its appeals, it could have a material favorable effect on future net income, cash flows and financial condition.
+If municipal customers and other intervenors succeed in their appeals it could have a substantial adverse effect on future net income, cash flows and financial condition.

-Deferred Investment Tax Credits and Excess Deferred Federal Income Taxes
+TCC Deferred Investment Tax Credits and Excess Deferred Federal Income Taxes

 Appeals remain outstanding related to the stranded costs true-up and related orders regarding whether the PUCT may require TCC to refund certain tax benefits to customers.
-The PUCT agreed to allow TCC to defer a \$103 million refund to customers (\$61 million in present value of the tax benefits associated with TCC's generation assets plus \$42 million of related carrying costs) pending resolution of whether the PUCT's proposed refund is an IRS normalization violation.
-In May 2008, as requested by the PUCT, the Texas Court of Appeals ordered a remand of the tax normalization issue for the consideration of additional evidence.
+The PUCT agreed to allow TCC to defer \$103 million of the CTC other true-up items to refund to customers (\$61 million in present value of the tax benefits associated with TCC's generation assets plus \$42 million of related carrying costs) pending resolution of whether the PUCT's securitization refund is an IRS normalization violation.
+The deferral of the CTC refund negates the securitization reduction pending resolution of the normalization violation issue.

-The IRS issued final regulations on March 20, 2008 addressing Accumulated Deferred Investment Tax Credit (ADITC) and Excess Deferred Federal Income Tax (EDFIT) normalization requirements.
-Consistent with the Private Letter Ruling TCC received in 2006, the regulations clearly state that TCC will sustain a normalization violation if the PUCT orders TCC to flow the tax benefits to customers.
+In March 2008, the IRS issued final regulations addressing Accumulated Deferred Investment Tax Credit (ADITC) and Excess Deferred Federal Income Tax (EDFIT) normalization requirements.
+Consistent with a Private Letter Ruling TCC received in 2006, the regulations clearly state that TCC will sustain a normalization violation if the PUCT orders TCC to flow the tax benefits to customers.
 TCC notified the PUCT that the final regulations were issued.
-TCC expects that the PUCT will allow TCC to retain and not refund these amounts, which will have a favorable effect on future results of operations and cash flows as TCC will record the ADITC and EDFIT tax benefits in income due to the sale of the generating plants that generated the tax benefits.
+In May 2008, as requested by the PUCT, the Texas Court of Appeals ordered a remand of the tax normalization issue for the consideration of this additional evidence.